red-robin-matand/data_access_layer/README.md

 # Data Access Layer

-A Python library that provides a unified interface for connecting to different data sources: object stores (S3), streaming platforms (Kafka), and relational databases.
+A Python library that provides a unified interface for connecting to different data sources: object stores (S3), streaming platforms (Kafka), and relational databases (PostgreSQL).
 It uses a factory pattern to create connections based on YAML configuration.

 ## Installation